 Bone Metastases

-When cancer cells spread from one area of the body to your bones, it is called bone metastasis (or bone mets).
-Cancer that metastasizes (spreads) to the bone is not bone cancer.
+When cancer cells spread from one area of the body to another, it is called metastasis.
+When the cancer spreads (metastasizes) to your bones, it is called bone metastasis (or bone mets).
+Cancer that metastasizes to your bone is not bone cancer.
 It is cancer of where the primary (original) tumor is.
 Cancer cells from the primary tumor can travel through the bloodstream or lymph system to a part of a bone.

-Bone mets, sometimes called lesions, can be a part of advanced cancer and can happen in any bone in the body.
-They tend to happen more often in bones in the middle of the body, like the spine.
+Bone mets can be called lesions, can be part of advanced cancer and can happen in any bone in the body.
+Bone mets tend to happen more often in bones in the middle of the body, like the spine.
 Other common sites for bone mets are the pelvis (hip), upper leg bone (femur), upper arm bone (humerus), ribs, and the skull.
 The most common cancers to metastasize to the bone are breast, prostate, lung, thyroid, and kidney cancer.

 What are the types of bone metastasis?

-When metastatic cancer cells reach the bones, they release substances that turn on osteoclasts or osteoblasts.
+When metastatic cancer cells reach the bones, they release certain chemicals that turn on osteoclasts (cells that eat up old bone so new bone can grow) or osteoblasts (cells that build the bone and make it stronger).
 They make up the two types of bone mets:

 Osteolytic:

-• The tumor has caused the bones to break down or thin.
+- The tumor causes the bones to break down or thin.

-• Often seen in multiple myeloma but may be seen in patients with other types of cancers.
+- Often seen in multiple myeloma but may be seen in other types of cancers.

 Osteoblastic:

-• Your tumor sends signals to the bone to make extra bone cells.
-This causes rigid (stiff), thickened, inflexible bone to form.
+- Your tumor tells the bone to make extra bone cells.
+This causes rigid (stiff), thick, inflexible bone to form.

 Why does cancer spread to the bone?